Icenium/bond-content/grocery-list/lesson-2.md

 * **e**.
 Click the “Types” link in the menu on the left-hand side of the screen.
 * **f**.
 Click on the “Groceries” row to enter the Groceries content type you setup earlier.
 * **g**.
-Click the “Permissions” link in the top-right corner of the screen.
+Click the “Permissions” link in the top-right corner of the screen (look for a lock icon).
 * **h**.
 Change the permission dropdown to “Private”, and then click the green “Save” button on the bottom of the screen.

 <hr data-action="end" />

 By changing the Groceries content type to private, you prevent access to the content type for unauthenticated users.
-You also implicitly associate the Groceries content type to user account.
+You also implicitly associate the Groceries content type to user accounts.
 This means that each authenticated user will get their own grocery list to manage.
-Let's see how you have to change your app to accommodate this change.
+Let's see how to change your app to accommodate this change.

 <hr data-action="start" />